lxknll/lammps/pr_text.md

 - we use `compute/energy` for optionally writing the energies of each committee member to a file.

+Knut Nikolas Lausch is the main person responsible for this PR.

 ### Related Issue(s)
 None